eye-micah/personal/content/blog/linuxdesktop.md

 **If you tell a newcomer to run `sudo apt install X` because it's more reliable than using a GUI tool, you've already lost the plot.**

 Package managers should not be a user-facing tool, and their functions should be abstracted by "app stores" and "system updates".
 If you're a developer or someone that relies on a package manager, then you can easily fire up a container of some sort and go nuts.
 But Grandma does not need to know what's happening behind the scenes.

-Debian is a massive distro that targets many different CPU architectures.
-It's aiming to be a "universal operating system" and so this means ARM, PowerPC, X86, and anything in between is targeted and supported.
-It's also meant to be used on all sorts of appliances that just really need to *work* -- web servers, file servers, media servers, your smart fridge, your car.
-In my opinion, this spreads the volunteer work the Debian Project does very thin.

-Debian's incredibly granular dependency resolution is also incredibly brittle when you end up having to integrate commercial software or maybe something that's just too up to date or too old to mesh with the current stable releases's packages.

 Remember Linus Sebastian tried to install Steam on Pop!\_OS and when he couldn't get a basic app used for gaming working, he jumped to the terminal as per System76's recommendations ON THEIR SITE?